 The software is available in 3 pricing plans which are by far the priciest in this list.
 They include a quarterly subscription for Ksh1500 and an annual subscription for Ksh5000, both of which are limited to 20 members.

 The last plan provides access to the full software for a one-time payment, essentially geared to those that wish to buy the software rather than use a subscription model.

 While there is no free account, potential customers can test the application in a 15-day trial before opting for any of the plans.

 Tekeleza is available both as a web-based application and an app for Android.
 Unlike all the other solution provided here, Tekeleza provides a demo where users can test run the application and even create a test group.

 The solution offers two plans: a limited Basic plan that’s free to use and a Gold plan with extra features that is priced at Ksh30/monthly per member.

 DigiChama uses a different model as it provides their application in a modular way.
 This means their software can be customized to only provide the modules (i.e. features) that a Chama needs.

-The best part about DigiChama however is that it is free to use though it does provide two one-off payment plans for extra features and support.
+The best part about DigiChama however is that it is free to use though it does provide two paid plans with extra features and support.

 These features include custom modules, data entry support and a custom sub-domain which allows a Chama to access the application on their own custom URL.